 In consideration for the merger of MHS into Merger Sub and the purchase by Misys or one of its subsidiaries of Allscripts common stock for cash, Misys or one of its subsidiaries will receive, in the aggregate, shares of Allscripts common stock equal to 54.5% of the fully diluted number of shares of Allscripts common stock.
 As a percentage of post-Transaction issued and outstanding shares of Allscripts common stock, Misys' actual ownership percentage could range from 54.5% to 59.2%, with the pre-Merger stockholders of Allscripts owning the remaining percentage.
-Our pre-Merger stockholders (which excludes holders of our convertible debentures and stock options unless they convert or exercise prior to the record date for the special cash dividend) could own as little as approximately 40.8% of our common stock on an actual outstanding basis or approximately 37.2% of our common stock on a fully-diluted basis immediately after consummation of the Transaction.
+Our pre-Merger stockholders (which excludes holders of our convertible debentures and stock options) could own as little as approximately 40.8% of our common stock on an actual outstanding basis or approximately 37.2% of our common stock on a fully-diluted basis immediately after consummation of the Transaction.